cbonoz/hackfs21/README.md

 - Discover existing catalogs and menus.
 Use the the IPFS cid as the primary key for storefront access.
 - Upload images and descriptions for the catalog.
 Metadata for the catalog is delivered via a Ceramic stream.
-- Show sharable product page hosted on IPFS.
+- Show sharable product pages hosted on IPFS.
 - Integrated pricing and checkout using Unlock protocol (other payment integrations could also be added).
 - Create a new wallet to support payments to help new businesses adopt and receive cryptocurrency payments.
 - IPFS powered storage and transaction record keeping.